Export a database

 - Print Management settings in the PrintMgmtSettings and PrintMgmtDocInstance tables.

 - Environment-specific records in the SysServerConfig, SysServerSessions, SysCorpNetPrinters, SysClientSessions, BatchServerConfig, and BatchServerGroup tables.

 - Document attachments in the DocuValue table.
 These attachments include any Microsoft Office templates that were overwritten in the source environment.

 - Database log history in the DatabaseLog table.

-- All users except the admin will be set to Disabled status.
+- All users except the admin are set to Disabled status.

 - All batch jobs are set to Withhold status.

-- All users will have their partition value reset to the "initial" partition record ID.
+- All users have their partition value reset to the "initial" partition record ID.

-- All Microsoft-encrypted fields will be cleared, because they can't be decrypted on a different database server.
+- All Microsoft-encrypted fields are cleared, because they can't be decrypted on a different database server.
 An example is the Password field in the SysEmailSMTPPassword table.

-- Maintenance mode settings will be disabled even if it was enabled in source.
+- Maintenance mode settings are disabled even if it was enabled in source.

 Commerce-related data elements that aren't exported

-- All references to a Commerce Scale Unit is removed from the RetailConnDatabaseProfile table.
+- All references to a Commerce Scale Unit are removed from the RetailConnDatabaseProfile table.

-- All references to a Commerce Scale Unit is removed from the RetailScaleUnit table.
+- All references to a Commerce Scale Unit are removed from the RetailScaleUnit table.

-- All references to a Commerce Scale Unit is removed from the RetailChannelProfile table and all children of this table.
+- All references to a Commerce Scale Unit are removed from the RetailChannelProfile table and all children of this table.

 - All environment specific values are removed from the RetailSharedParamaters table.